Sustainable Aviation Fuels(SAF)

 Firstly, the ENEOS Group is moving ahead with initiatives to produce SAF domestically and import it from overseas in order to ensure the stable supply of SAF.

-Effective Use of Waste Oil
+Effective Use of Used Cooking Oil

 Source: Partially our estimation based on data from Japan Federation of UC Oil Business Cooperative Associations (UCO Japan)